Everyone is practicing ayurveda. It is the fastest rising health trend in the world.

 Ayurveda can be used to create physical, mental, emotional and spiritual health.
 It achieves this through the use of food, beverages, herbal supplements, mindfulness, and exercise.

-One of the most popular Ayurvedic techniques currently is oil pulling.
+One of the most popular Ayurvedic techniques, for instance, is oil pulling.

 There are many other benefits of the Ayurvedic system: